LiamC95/CSharp_Bootcamp/README.md

 ## Challenge 2: Hello, World

 Time has come writing my first piece of C# code, "Hello, World".
 Riveting stuff.
 The code wasn't the issue at this point, running the code on the other hand is completely diferent task.
 I created a new project [learning](./Learning/) which generated a lot of code.
-All that I need is the following, I think
+All that I need is the following, I think.

     using System;